Index

 Famish = Extremely hungry

-Fealty = a feudal tenant’s or vassal's sworn
+Fealty = a feudal tenant’s or vassal's sworn loyalty to a lord.

 Flipside = Other side